 In Polk County the watershed lies within the Agassiz Lake Plain to the west with beach ridge area of the watershed in the south/central portions and moraines to the east.
 Land use is primarily agricultural production in the Agassiz Lake Plain area and is extensively drained.
 Very few wetlands remain in the western portion of the watershed.
 Wetlands are common in the glacial moraine region as well as in low areas between the beach ridges.
 There are many small lakes within the north-central portion of the SHRWD between Fertile and Winger.
 All of the lakes are in Polk County.
 Most of these lakes tend to be closed basins or have poorly developed outlets.

-Union and Sara Lakes are the largest and most heavily developed in the District.
+Union and Sarah Lakes are the largest and most heavily developed in the District.
 Cable, Sand

-Hill, Union and Sara Lakes are considered Recreational Development Lakes on the DNR
+Hill, Union and Sarah Lakes are considered Recreational Development Lakes on the DNR

 Protected Waters Inventory.
 Kittleson Lake is also a recreationally important lake in the District.